A 2019 study asserts that strong weed could be what transforms all of the die-hard stoners into a cult of stark-raving mad lunatics.

 In the latest study, however, researchers found that people who started smoking marijuana at 15 years of age or younger were at more of a risk of a psychotic episode than those who began using later in life.
 Previous explorations into this subject have also found that dosage is key to preventing psychotic episodes from occurring.

 Still, there is nothing about the latest pile of research that proves marijuana brings on psychosis, says Dr. Diana Martinez, a psychiatrist at Columbia University.
-“You can’t say that cannabis causes psychosis,” she told NPR.
-“Many factors influence whether and how these disorders manifest,” she added.
+“You can’t say that cannabis causes psychosis,” she told NPR, adding that many factors influence whether and how these disorders manifest.